 What can be done to reduce excess Estrogen?

 - Increase intake of important nutrients such as B vitamins in order to improve methylation.
 Improving methylation within the body is essential when trying to reduce Estrogen because it is required for Estrogen to be eliminated.
-Eat foods high in Folate, B12, and B6, or supplement with a B complex containing Methylfolate.
-Looking for a supplement with the right ratio of B vitamins to support and improve your methylation?
-Biome IQ’s Pure Methylation is the combination of 3 key B Vitamins: B12, B6, and Folate and adheres to the same ratio that the mitochondrial cycle prefers with the already reduced form of the vitamin folate.
-Click here for more information.
+Eat foods high in Folate, B12, and B6, or supplement with a B complex containing these B Vitamins to support and improve your methylation.
+Click here for more information on an MTHFR Friendly B Vitamin Complex.

 - Eat a healthy diet.
-Try and eat foods that contain fiber, antioxidants, and vitamin C. You should be eating fresh organic fruits and vegetables, protein, and healthy fats.
+Try and eat foods that contain fiber, antioxidants, and vitamin C. You should be eating fresh organic fruits and vegetables, protein, healthy fats, and anti-inflammatory foods.
+Need additonal fiber?
+Click here.

 - Exercise!
 Exercising is always a great way to get blood flowing throughout the body.
 This can reduce inflammation which ultimately affects your ability to methylate.
 Pick up some weights, go for a walk, or stretch it out and start working towards balancing out your hormones.